Ezequiel Tovar Preview, Player Props: Rockies vs. Braves

 Ezequiel Tovar At The Plate

-- Tovar leads Colorado with a slugging percentage of .431, fueled by 46 extra-base hits.
+- Tovar leads Colorado in slugging percentage (.430) thanks to 46 extra-base hits.

-- Tovar has picked up a hit in 85 of 122 games this year, with multiple hits 28 times.
+- Tovar has reached base via a hit in 86 games this year (of 123 played), and had multiple hits in 28 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.